 In the end, the calling of the Dear Jesus to live and become an authentically true human person took precedence above all else.
 It was He, who himself was stripped humiliatingly and starkly bare naked on the Cross, laid bare his soul as our Blessed Saviour.
 So it was that Simon chose to be stripped of his adornments too, and revealed not the man within but the woman, and, almost sacramentally, to become an outward and visible sign of the our dear Lord’s inward and spiritual love.

-These days, Sorèl finds herself as an accredited social worker and clinician, who specialises in healing gender-diverse people and is very happy with her decision to convert to Roman Catholicism, along with her wife Jane.
+These days, Sorèl finds herself as an accredited social worker and clinician, who specialises in healing gender-diverse people.
 On many a Sunday, Sorèl may be found singing with her basso voice in her local parish choir, and revealing a breadth and depth of what it means to be a human person that is as mysterious as “the peace of God which passes all understanding.”

 But what of being a Christian and being gender-diverse?
 The Catholic Church says that transgender Christians are “intrinsically disordered people.”
 While there is an evolving theology of gender-diversity in the Anglican church, the practical application in reality, remains almost as problematic.
 While Sorèl still understands herself, still, as an Anglican Priest, and one who has become a Catholic, she nevertheless does not quite know where she belongs anymore, only to whom.
 The love of God revealed in individual Christians and local Christian communities has taken on a defining importance that is far more meaningful than any particular denominational label….. and that is a long way from a black gaberdine soutane over-topped with a lace cotta.
 In answer to the question of being a transgender Christian all Sorèl can now say is that she belongs to God, and God belongs to her, like never before.